top of page

 The verb 'affirm' has its etymological roots in Latin.
 It is derived from the Latin word 'affirmare,' which is a combination of 'ad,' meaning 'to,' and 'firmus,' meaning 'firm' or 'strong.'
 In Latin, 'affirmare' originally meant 'to make firm' or 'to strengthen.'
 Over time, this term evolved into 'affirm' in English, signifying the act of asserting, confirming, or declaring something with confidence and conviction.
 Its etymology underscores the idea of making a statement firmly and decisively, emphasizing the strong and resolute manner in which one expresses a belief, fact, or opinion when affirming it.

-Find the meaning of affirm:
+Quiz: Find the meaning of the verb affirm:

 Try Again!